-This happened to Clifford and his friends when they ate too many dog treats in "Tummy Trouble", an episode of Clifford the Big Red Dog.
+This happened to Clifford and his friends when they ate too many dog treats in "Tummy Trouble".

 In the Courage the Cowardly Dog episode "The Transplant", Courage defeats Kangaroo Eustace by feeding him croissants until he's too heavy for Eiffel Tower, and falls into the river.
 (Feeding it over the course of a minute, of course.)

 This also happened in the episode "The King of Flan".